terser/website/docs/api-reference.md

 - `reserved` (default: `[]`) — Do not mangle property names listed in the `reserved` array.

+- `undeclared` (default: `false`) - Mangle those names when they are accessed as properties of known top level variables but their declarations are never found in input code.
+May be useful when only minifying parts of a project.
+  See [#397](https://github.com/terser/terser/issues/397) for more details.

-## Output options
+## Format options

-The code generator tries to output shortest code possible by default.
-In case you want beautified output, pass `--beautify` (`-b`).
-Optionally you can pass additional arguments that control the code output:
+These options control the format of Terser's output code.
+Previously known as "output options".

 - `ascii_only` (default `false`) -- escape Unicode characters in strings and regexps (affects directives with non-ascii characters becoming invalid)

-- `beautify` (default `true`) -- whether to actually beautify the output.
+- `beautify` (default `false`) -- whether to actually beautify the output.
   Passing `-b` will set this to true, but you might need to pass `-b` even when you want to generate minified code, in order to specify additional arguments, so you can use `-b beautify=false` to override it.